tjvantoll/articles/plugin-seed-release/article.md

 ## Feature #3: Built-in unit testing setup

 Testing is an important part of any robust software ecosystem, and the NativeScript plugin world is no exception.
-NativeScript plugins are driving an increasing number of mission-criticial application; therefore, it’s important to us that plugin authors have the testing tools they need to ensure reliability as their plugins evolve.
+NativeScript plugins are driving an increasing number of mission-criticial application; therefore, it’s important that plugin authors have the testing tools they need to ensure reliability as their plugins evolve.

 The NativeScript plugin seed [automatically adds Jasmine-based unit testing support to new plugins](https://github.com/NativeScript/nativescript-plugin-seed#unittesting).
-Your plugin’s demo app will have a series of sample tests in its `demo/app/tests` folder; we hope you’ll find it easy to configure these tests to test the features of your plugin.
+Your plugin’s demo app will have a series of sample tests in its `demo/app/tests` folder, and we hope you’ll find it easy to configure these tests to verify your plugin is working as intended

 ## Feature #4: Built-in support for Travis CI testing